Camillahannesbo/BDS_MLOPs_Assignment/README.md

 ![electricity_pipeline.png](images/electricity_pipeline.png)

 ## Data:
-The data used comes from three different sources:
+The data used comes from the following sources:

-- Electricity prices in Denmark per day from [Energinet](https://www.energidataservice.dk).
+- Hourly electricity prices in Denmark per day from [Energinet](https://www.energidataservice.dk).
-- Different meteorological observations from [Open meteo](https://www.open-meteo.com).
+- Different meteorological observations based on Aalborg Denmark from [Open meteo](https://www.open-meteo.com).
-- Danish Calendar with the type if the date is a national holiday or not.
+- Danish calendar that categorizes dates into types based on whether it is a weekday or not.
 This file is made manually by the group and is located in the "*data*" folder inside this repository.
+- Forecast Renewable Energy next day from [Energinet](https://www.energidataservice.dk).
+- Weather Forecast based on Aalborg Denmark from [Open Meteo](https://www.open-meteo.com).

 See corresponding functions in the folder [features](https://github.com/Camillahannesbo/MLOPs-Assignment-/tree/main/features).